Generic Name: clopidogrel bisulfate

 Warnings and Precautions

-Diminished Antiplatelet Activity Due to Impaired CYP2C19 Function
+Diminished Antiplatelet Activity in Patients with Impaired CYP2C19 Function

 Clopidogrel is a prodrug.
 Inhibition of platelet aggregation by clopidogrel is achieved through an active metabolite.
-The metabolism of clopidogrel to its active metabolite can be impaired by genetic variations in CYP2C19 [see Boxed Warning] and by concomitant medications that interfere with CYP2C19.
+The metabolism of clopidogrel to its active metabolite can be impaired by genetic variations in CYP2C19 [see Boxed Warning].

 General Risk of Bleeding

-Thienopyridines inhibit platelet aggregation for the lifetime of the platelet (7–10 days), so withholding a dose will not be useful in managing a bleeding event or the risk of bleeding associated with an invasive procedure.
+Thienopyridines inhibit platelet aggregation for the lifetime of the platelet (7–10 days).
 Because the half-life of clopidogrel's active metabolite is short, it may be possible to restore hemostasis by administering exogenous platelets; however, platelet transfusions within 4 hours of the loading dose or 2 hours of the maintenance dose may be less effective.

 Discontinuation of Plavix